mrmowji/blog/draft/git.md

 # rebase interactively
 # select actions for each commit
+# during a rebase you can add, delete, and edit commits to your heart’s content, and the entire result will be moved to the new base
 # we can choose how each commit is transferred to the new base
 # common senario: combine multiple commits into one (condense our unnecessarily small commits into a single, meaningful snapshot) by changing `pick` to `squash`; Git stops to ask you what commit message to use for the combined snapshot resulting in our repository history being rewritten with brand new commits
 # common senario: edit/alter/amend a commit by changing `pick` to `edit`; Git stops you to make your edits, stage them, and `commit --amend` (we're on the commit we decided to edit).
 You must use `git rebase --continue` after your commit to continue rebasing